GCRC/nunaliit_android/README.md

 - If the app runs but the webview fails to load the nunaliit2 interface, you may have skipped steps above.

+- If Android Studio gives warnings such as `Warning: License for package Android SDK Build-Tools 27.0.3 not accepted.`, you will need to download the version that is missing.
+Go to the menu **Android Studio > Preferences** and open **Appearance & Behaviour > System Settings > Android SDK**.
+Check off the missing versions and click **OK**.

 ## Adding plugins

 Plugins must be added manually and cannot use the CLI.
 To do so: